Short URL for this page:

 The first volunteer units arrived at Camp Douglas in September, 1861,4 and soon several regiments previously quartered in Chicago moved to the new site.
 The 9th Illinois Cavalry was on the grounds when the camp was set up.
 The 55th Infantry was the first unit to be mustered into federal service at the camp and was the first complete regiment to leave camp (on December 9).
 The 39th and 51st Infantry and the Mechanics' Fusileers were also among the first in camp.
 In all, about 25,000 troops were trained and thirty-one units sent out from Camp Douglas.
 Other infantry p42 groups included the Rock Island regiment,5 the 19th, 23d, 24th, 42d, 44th, 45th, 53d, 56th, 57th, 58th, 60th, 65th or Scotch, 67th, 69th, 71st, 72d or 1st Board of Trade, 88th or 2d Board of Trade, 89th or Railroad, 3d Board of Trade, 90th or Irish Legion, 93d, 105th, and 113th or Van Ammen's.
 In addition there were the German Guides and Lynn Color Guards (infantry companies later merged into regiments), the 9th, 12th, and 13th Illinois cavalry regiments, and artillery units with such names as the First, Bouton's, Bolton's, Silversparre's, Phillips', Ottawa, Mercantile, Elgin and Board of Trade batteries.

 By March 1, 1862, prisoners captured at Fort Donelson, Tennessee, had been divided between Camp Douglas and Camp Butler, near Springfield, and by July, Camp Douglas had received 7,850 of them.
 In the meantime, Tucker was relieved by Colonel James A. Mulligan, an officer who had been sent back to Chicago after the Battle of Lexington to reorganize the Irish Brigade as a three-year unit.
-Several three-months' regiments assumed the garrison duty.6 Tucker, now in command of the 69th, took over again in June,7 and remained in charge until the end of the year, when Brigadier General Indicates a West Point graduate and gives his Class.Jacob Ammen, an officer of extensive prison experience, arrived from Camp Dennison, Ohio.8 During the fall of 1862, about eight thousand United States troops who had been captured at Harpers Ferry and paroled by the Confederates were sent to Camp Douglas, supposedly on their way to the Indian frontier.
-They were under the supervision of Brigadier General Indicates a West Point graduate and gives his Class.Daniel Tyler, who ruled them with an p43 iron hand.
+Several three-months' regiments assumed the garrison duty.6 Tucker, now in command of the 69th, took over again in June,7 and remained in charge until the end of the year, when Brigadier General Indicates a West Point graduate, Class of 1831: a link to his biographical entry in Cullum's Register.Jacob Ammen, an officer of extensive prison experience, arrived from Camp Dennison, Ohio.8 During the fall of 1862, about eight thousand United States troops who had been captured at Harpers Ferry and paroled by the Confederates were sent to Camp Douglas, supposedly on their way to the Indian frontier.
+They were under the supervision of Brigadier General Indicates a West Point graduate, Class of 1819: a link to his biographical entry in Cullum's Register.Daniel Tyler, who ruled them with an p43 iron hand.
 These men were dissatisfied, feeling that it was not right for them to be treated as prisoners and compelled to do garrison duty.
 Many attempted to escape, and some set fire to their barracks.9 When Secretary of War Simon Cameron ordered Tyler's severe disciplinary action relaxed, the incendiary fires stopped and the men became more manageable.
 The eight thousand men added to the regular prisoners overcrowded the camp, and until the last of the paroled troops moved out in April, 1863, life at Camp Douglas was hectic.

 When the first Confederate prisoners arrived in 1862, the weather was extremely cold.
 The southerners were lightly clad and unaccustomed to northern food.
 They suffered from idleness, homesickness and low spirits, and there was much sickness and death in the camp.